Jubatian/rrpge-spec/specs/boot.rst

 - Source 0: 0x0014
 - Source 1: 0x4042
 - Source 2: 0x8042
-- Source 2: 0xC042
+- Source 3: 0xC042
+- Source 4: 0x0083
+- Source 5: 0x8083
+- Source 6: 0x00C3
+- Source 7: 0x80C3

 Source 0 sets up positioned source on Video RAM bank 0 of 80 cells width.
 This is useful for non-scrolling display.

-Sources 1-3 set up 4 cell wide (16 pixels in 8 bit mode, 32 pixels in 4 bit
+Sources 1-3 are set up 4 cell wide (16 pixels in 8 bit mode, 32 pixels in 4
-mode) positioned source on Video RAM bank 1, in a manner they may be continuously accessed through display list entries, useful for small sprites.
+bit mode) positioned source on Video RAM bank 1, in a manner they may be continuously accessed through display list entries, useful for small sprites.

+Sources 4-7 are set up 8 cell wide (32 pixels in 8 bit mode, 64 pixels in 4
+bit mode) positioned source on Video RAM banks 2 and 3, in a manner they may be continuously accessed through display list entries, useful for larger sprites.

 Entry 1 of the display list is populated as follows:

-Line 0 gets the value 0x40008000.
-Line 1 is 0x40058000.
+Line 0 gets the value 0x0000C000.
+Line 1 is 0x0005C000.
 Subsequent lines get
 their entry values in a similar manner, adding 0x50000 to the previous line.
 This layout produces a simple 320x200 surface in the beginning of the Video RAM (which is banked in the CPU's address space initially).

 Note that only the valid lines of the display list are populated (so 200 lines), the rest of the area of the display list remains zero.

+The mask / colorkey definitions are set up as follows:

+- Definition 0: 0x1020
+- Definition 1: 0x4080

 Palette